Microsoft/IntuneDocs.pt-br/intune/certificates-scep-configure.md

 -   Associar o certificado de autenticação do servidor (SSL) no IIS

--   Configurar a Filtragem de Solicitações no IIS
+-   Configurar a filtragem de solicitações no IIS

 1. No servidor NDES, abra o Assistente de Configuração do AD CS e faça as seguintes configurações: